Dr. Jessica Gillung

 BSc student – Research Assistant Don is studying Environmental Biology with a specialization in Wildlife Biology.
 They love reptiles and marine life in addition to insects, but show extra love to Coleoptera, Halictidae, and Embioptera.
 They hope to work in an insectarium in the future, though any science museum would suffice, and they look forward to future projects with the Lyman team.
 In their spare time they enjoy going to museums, making art and accumulating plants in their living room. |

-Jade Laurent--Le Bras
+Jade Laurent—Le Bras

-BSc student – Volunteer Jade is studying Life Sciences at MacDonald Campus, specializing in Animal Biology.
+BSc student – Independent Research Project Jade is studying Life Sciences at MacDonald Campus, specializing in Animal Biology.
 She is really interested in evolutionary biology and animal diversity, as well as microbiology.
 In the future, she hopes to be part of new projects at the Lyman lab.
 In her free time, she enjoys all outdoors activities, from hiking and running to camping. |

 Alumni